AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/private_state.md

 #include_code state_vars-NoteGetterOptionsFilter /yarn-project/noir-contracts/contracts/docs_example_contract/src/options.nr rust

-One thing to remember is, `filter` will be applied on the notes after they are picked from the database.
-Therefore, it's possible that the actual notes we end up getting are fewer than the limit.
+One thing to remember is, `filter` will be applied on the notes after they are picked from the database, so it is more efficient to use select with comparators where possible.
+Another side effect of this is that it's possible that the actual notes we end up getting are fewer than the limit.

 The limit is `MAX_READ_REQUESTS_PER_CALL` by default.
 But we can set it to any value **smaller** than that: